Jugalkishorkumawat/morphle2/README.md

 # morphle2
 https://github.com/Jugalkishorkumawat/morphle2
 http://127.0.0.1:8080/htop
-this output is for the first program i am not able to download ngrok System Information
+# This output is for the first program.
+I am not able to download ngrok.
+# so , Kindly consider this as output.
+System Information
 Name: Jugalkishor